-To determine the Company's total population of employees as of November 30, 2021, the Company included all full-time and part-time employees.
-In previous years, the Company used the total population of full-time and part-time employees as of October 31st to calculate the pay ratio.
-In November 2021, the Company had a reduction in workforce.
-In order to capture the updated total population of employees, we used November 30th to calculate the pay ratio.
+To determine the Company's total population of employees as of November 30, 2022, the Company included all full-time and part-time employees.
 None of the Company's employees are located outside of the U.S.

-To identify the "median employee" from the Company's employee population as determined above, the Company compared the aggregate amount of each employee's annual base pay (using a reasonable estimate of the hours worked during 2021 for hourly employees and actual salary paid for the remaining employees), the annual cash incentive awards and the grant date fair value of equity awards granted in 2021.
+To identify the "median employee" from the Company's employee population as determined above, the Company compared the aggregate amount of each employee's annual base pay (using a reasonable estimate of the hours worked during 2022 for hourly employees and actual salary paid for the remaining employees), the annual cash incentive awards and the grant date fair value of equity awards granted in 2022.
 In making this determination, the Company annualized the compensation of employees who were employed by the Company for less than the entire fiscal year.
 This compensation measure was consistently applied to all employees included in the calculation and we believe reasonably reflects the annual compensation of employees.
 Because we do not maintain a defined benefit or other actuarial plan for our employees, the median employee's annual total compensation did not include amounts attributable to these arrangements.

 Using this approach, the Company selected the employee at the median of its employee population, who was a Territory Business Manager.
-The Company then calculated annual total compensation for this employee using the same methodology used to calculate annual total compensation for the named executive officers as set forth in the 2021 Summary Compensation Table.
-The Company determined that the employee's annual total compensation for the fiscal year ended December 31, 2021 was \$253,532 (excluding any estimated health benefits).
+The Company then calculated annual total compensation for this employee using the same methodology used to calculate annual total compensation for the named executive officers as set forth in the 2022 Summary Compensation Table.